$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Self-consistent covariant light-front approach

 where \textit{L} and \textit{J} are orbital angular and total spin quantum numbers, respectively \cite{Cheng:2003sm}.
 Further, $\tilde{p}=(p^{\p +},\pb^{\p})$, and $\tilde{k}_{1,2}=(k_{1,2}^{\p +},\mathbf{k}^{\p}_{1,2\bot})$ represent the on-mass-shell LF momenta, and $\{d^3\tilde{k}\} \equiv {1\over 2(2\pi)^3}dk^{\p +}d^2\kb^{\p}$.
 The wave function $\Psi^{JJ_z}_{LS}(\tilde k_1,\tilde k_2,h_1,h_2)$, which describes the distribution of momentum in space for $^{2S+1}L_J$ meson, can be written as

 The radial wave function $\psi_{LL_z}(x,\kb^{\p})$ characterizes how the constituent quarks' momenta are distributed in a bound state that possesses orbital angular momentum $L$, and the corresponding Clebsch-Gordan coefficient is represented by $\la LS; L_z S_z|L S; J J_z\ra$ \cite{Cheng:2003sm}.
-The spin-orbital LF wave function ($R^{SS_Z}_{h_1h_2}$), which can be obtained by Melosh transformation, represents the definite spin state ($S, S_Z$) corresponding to the LF helicity ($h_1,h_2$) eigenstates.
+The spin-orbit LF wave function ($R^{SS_Z}_{h_1h_2}$), which can be obtained by Melosh transformation, represents the definite spin state ($S, S_Z$) corresponding to the LF helicity ($h_1,h_2$) eigenstates.
 For more details on the polarization states and normalization procedure see \cite{Cheng:2003sm}.
+It is noteworthy that the LF wave functions possess a remarkable property of being frame-independent \cite{Brodsky:1998hn, Brodsky:1981fz, Brodsky:2007hb}.
+This characteristic makes LF quantization the ideal framework for describing hadron structures in terms of their constituent quark and gluon degrees of freedom.
+The LF wave functions not only encode the constituent spin but also capture the orbital angular momentum properties of hadrons.
+Furthermore, these wave functions depend on the LF boost-invariant mass, $M^{\p}_0$, defined in Eq.~\eqref{eq:kinec_mass}.
 The radial wave function is usually assumed to be of the Gaussian-type, \textit{i.e.},

 and